martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/assign_blue_2.png)

-After you press `Enter` you check the set-up by clicking the tag.
+After you press `Enter` you can check the set-up by clicking the tag.

 ![](./variables_string_2024/blue_tag.png)